RanaUniverse/note_taking_bot/README.md

 - allows editing of notes (only owner of the note)
 - allows deleting the note (only owner)

+- allow user to create/edit/delete categories and put notes in categoris

 It would be nice if it would allow markdown also

 ```